-- a) To develop complete area-specific plans and/or major planning studies that establish long term development policies for Major Transit Station Areas (MTSAs).for each of Burlington's mobility hubs. - b) To develop the mobility hubs MTSAs into compact, pedestrian, environmentally sustainable and transit-supportive places each with a distinct character. - c) To promote intensification in order to achieve transit-supportive residential and employment density targets. - d) To establish the mobility hubs as areas largely characterized by mixed use development that will strengthen the shop/live/work relationship and facilitate vibrancy day and night within the mobility hubs.
-To require a mix of uses within development and throughout each MTSA, that will strengthen the live/work/shop relationship and support the creation of complete communities. - e) To provide a network of complete streets which provide for the efficient, accessible and safe movement of people and goods and which prioritize pedestrian, bicycle and transit activities. - f) To develop mobility hubs MTSAs into effective multi-modal transit station areas that provide seamless connections between different modes of transportation, including frequent transit corridors. - g) To ensure mobility hubs MTSAs have strong and integrated multi-modal connections with adjacent areas. - h) To prioritize the development of surface parking lots and the intensification of underutilized lands and buildings. - i) To maintain existing and encourage new employment functions and uses which are compatible with other uses and serve to make mobility hubs an employment destination within the city.
-To support the retention and expansion of existing employment functions and encourage new employment functions and employment uses which are compatible with other uses and serve to make each MTSA an employment destination within the city.
+- a) To establish minimum density targets for the Downtown Burlington Urban Growth Centre/Burlington GO MTSA in terms of residents and jobs, in accordance with the Provincial Growth Plan. - b) To complete area-specific plans and/or major planning studies that establish long term development policies for Major Transit Station Areas (MTSAs). - c) To develop the MTSAs into compact, pedestrian, environmentally sustainable and transit-supportive places each with a distinct character. - d) To promote intensification in order to achieve transit-supportive residential and employment density targets. - e) To require a mix of uses within development and throughout each MTSA, that will strengthen the live/work/shop relationship and support the creation of complete communities. - f) To provide a network of complete streets which provide for the efficient, accessible and safe movement of people and goods and which prioritize pedestrian, bicycle and transit activities. - g) To develop MTSAs into effective multi-modal transit station areas that provide seamless connections between different modes of transportation, including frequent transit corridors. - h) To ensure MTSAs have strong and integrated multi-modal connections with adjacent areas.

-- j) To provide low-rise, mid-rise and tall building forms, where appropriate, that support a variety of demographics in mobility hubsMTSAs. - k) To provide opportunities for a range of small and medium-scale retail and service commercial uses that serve the needs of residents and employees in the mobility hubMTSAs. - To encourage promote the accommodation of a diverse range and mix of household sizes, household and incomes and housing tenure. in mobility hubs. - m) To ensure the provision of a range of open spaces and connections. - n) To ensure that there is an appropriate transition in scale, intensity, height, massing and spacing of development in mobility hubs including appropriate transitions between various land uses and built forms. - o) To enhance the existing physical character of Established Neighbourhood Areas, as identified on Schedule B-1: Growth Framework, of this Plan, within mobility hubsMTSAs. - p) To achieve design excellence in mobility hubs MTSAs that will encourage longterm investment and the creation of high quality and sustainable built forms in the public and private realm. - q) To prioritize and implement innovative sustainable practices and infrastructure related to energy, water, landscape and waste management practices that together assist with adapting to the impacts of a changing climate. - r) To target carbon neutrality in mobility hubs MTSAs through the use of district energy, sustainable building measures and other innovative approaches. - s) To plan for and provide public service facilities that support future population and job growth. - t) To direct an appropriate scale and intensity of transit-supportive development at each MTSA consistent with the MTSA typology in Subsection

-8.1.2, Major Transit Station Areas, of this Plan, and in accordance with the
+- i) To prioritize the development of surface parking lots and the intensification of underutilized lands and buildings. - j) To support the retention and expansion of existing employment functions and encourage new employment functions and employment uses which are compatible with other uses and serve to make each MTSA an employment destination within the city. - k) To provide low-rise, mid-rise and tall building forms, where appropriate, that support a variety of demographics in MTSAs. - To provide opportunities for a range of small and medium-scale retail and service commercial uses that serve the needs of residents and employees in the MTSAs. - m) To promote the accommodation of a diverse range and mix of household sizes, household incomes and housing tenure. - n) To ensure the provision of a range of open spaces and connections. - o) To ensure that there is an appropriate transition in scale, intensity, height, massing and spacing of development in including appropriate transitions between various land uses and built forms. - p) To enhance the existing physical character of Established Neighbourhood Areas, as identified on Schedule B-1: Growth Framework, of this Plan, within MTSAs. - q) To achieve design excellence in MTSAs that will encourage long-term investment and the creation of high quality and sustainable built forms in the public and private realm. - r) To prioritize and implement innovative sustainable practices and infrastructure related to energy, water, landscape and waste management that together assist with adapting to the impacts of a changing climate. - s) To target carbon neutrality in MTSAs through the use of district energy, sustainable building measures and other innovative approaches. - t) To plan for and provide public service facilities that support future population and job growth. - u) To direct an appropriate scale and intensity of transit-supportivedevelopment at each MTSA consistent with the MTSA typology hierarchy in Subsection 8.1.2, Major Transit Station Areas, of this Plan, and in accordance with the Province's Transit Supportive Guidelines and Mobility Hub Guidelines.

-Province's Transit Supportive Guidelines and Mobility Hub Guidelines. - u) To encourage transit-supportive, pedestrian-oriented and cycling-friendly development in a compact built form, while ensuring compatibility with the surrounding areas is achieved. - v) To ensure development establishes a high-quality public realm featuring a network of new and existing public squares, parks and open space that incorporate street trees, landscaping and vegetation.

-w) To ensure development is consistent with the vision and intent of the MTSA typology.
+- v) To encourage transit-supportive, pedestrian-oriented and cycling-friendly development in a compact built form, while ensuring compatibility with the surrounding areas is achieved. - w) To ensure development establishes a high-quality public realm featuring a network of new and existing public squares, parks and open space that incorporate street trees, landscaping and vegetation. - x) To ensure development is consistent with the vision and intent of the MTSA typology.